Abandoning your animal

 Adoption

-Foster Families
+Foster Family

-Humanitarian euthanasia*
+Humanitarian Euthanasia

 *Gentle injection performed by a veterinarian.
 Euthanasia is limited to situations